Key Clauses to Include in Your California Lease Agreement

 Every adult tenant needs to be named in the agreements.
 This ensures that all of your tenants hold legal responsibility for the lease terms, such as paying rent and avoiding damages.

 Should one of your tenants violate an important clause in the agreement, you can terminate the tenancy for all renters on that lease.
-Missing even one adult name from the lease agreement could result in future complications.
+Missing even one adult name from the California lease agreement could result in future complications.

 #3: Occupancy Limits